 Features of the Astra WordPress theme include:

-- Compatible with WooCommerce, LearnDash and Elementor page builder.
+- Compatible with WooCommerce, LearnDash and Elementor or other page builders.

 - Huge range of font and colour combinations.